Darshan4114/darshandev-blog/content/posts/2021-06-29-Start-a-blog-with-gatsby-in-7-minutes!/index.md

 title: Start a blog with gatsby in 7 minutes! for developers
 author: Darshan D
 date: 2021-06-29
-hero: ./images/hero.jpg
 excerpt: Every developer should have a blog.
 This blog will help you start a blog ASAP.
 With Gatsby you can make a fast and customizable blog just in a few minutes and deploy it on Netlify for free!
 A blog is a very effective tools for growing your social media presence and be recognized in your space.
+hero: images/hero.jpg
 ---

 ## Tools U+1F6E0: